number571/go-peer/cmd/hidden_lake/README.md

 By default, the anonymous Hidden Lake network is a `friend-to-friend` (F2F) network, which means building trusted communications.
 Due to this approach, members of the HL network can avoid `spam` in their direction, as well as `possible attacks` if vulnerabilities are found in the code.

 Currently, the anonymous Hidden Lake network consists of five services: HLS, HLT, HLM, HLL, HLE.
-The `main services` are HLS and HLT.
-The HLM service is `applied`.
-The `helper services` are HLL and HLE.
+The `main services` include only HLS.
+Currently, only HLM applies to `application services`.
+The `helper services` are HLT, HLL and HLE.

 > More information about HL in the [hidden_lake_anonymous_network.pdf](https://github.com/number571/go-peer/blob/master/docs/hidden_lake_anonymous_network.pdf "HLAN") and here [habr.com/ru/articles/765464](https://habr.com/ru/articles/765464/ "Habr HL")